 During the course, you will carry out a number of tasks in class time as well as producing a portfolio of your work.
 You will join with other students from countries and cultures around the world in a lively, friendly and co-operative learning environment.
 Our maximum class size is 20 students.

 From the start of your pre-sessional English programme, you will receive high-quality online teaching and a supportive learning experience, including access to student support services online.
 Once we are able to welcome students to campus for their full degrees you will benefit from St Mary’s green, leafy campus and excellent teaching facilities.
-On-campus accommodation or housing in the local area is available.
+On-campus accommodation or housing in the local area may be available.
 You will have access to campus amenities, including:

 - The Library, which has a range of materials and IT equipment to support your learning